SiddharthSham/PetAteMyHW/README.md

 # PetAteMyHW
 A telegram bot that talks to you in natural language, can answer a wide range of questions (from Wolfram Alpha) and/or return a short summary of a topic (from Wikipedia) on command.

-For a demo, try SidiousBot.
+For a demo, try SidiousBot (hosted on Telegram).

 INSTRUCTIONS TO DEVELOP: